 Typical day-to-day tasks include:

-Start machines and observe mechanical operation to determine efficiency and to detect problems.
+Starting machines and observing mechanical operation to determine efficiency and to detect problems.

-Inspect or test damaged machine parts, and mark defective areas or advise supervisors of repair needs.
+Inspecting or testing damaged machine parts, and marking defective areas or advising supervisors of repair needs.

-Dismantle machines and remove parts for repair, using hand tools, chain falls, jacks, cranes, or hoists.
+Dismantling machines and removing parts for repair, using hand tools, chain falls, jacks, cranes, or hoists.